Jesusecm2/InventarioDelanni/README.md

 Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!

-## Credits
+## Creditos

-This software uses the following open source packages:
+Este software utiliza los siguientes paquetes de código abierto:

 - [Electron](http://electron.atom.io/)
 - [Node.js](https://nodejs.org/)